abualsamid/i9verify/README.md

 # PerfectTrax

-This is the perfecttrax application by [Ahmad Abualsamid]
+This is play code from the rails tutorial book. trying to learn rails.